 - The sensation of heat or pins and needles

-In some cases, patients may not respond to conservative treatment and surgery is prescribed.
-It is reasonable to determine the least invasive efficacious surgical treatment possible.
-Please investigate the minimally invasive procedures performed at Laser Spine Institute, offering efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
+In some cases, patients may not respond to conservative treatment (exercise, stretching, medication, hot/cold compresses, etc.) and surgery is prescribed.
+It is sensible for a patient to ask his or her physician to determine the least invasive efficacious surgical treatment possible.
+Please investigate the minimally invasive procedures performed at Laser Spine Institute, which offers procedures with shorter rehabilitation periods and lower risk than all types of traditional open-spine surgery.
 Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.